rob4abcba/mws-restaurant-stage-3/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

-In **Stage Three**, I added a form to allow users to create their own reviews: In previous versions of the application, users could only read reviews from the database.
-I added a form that adds new reviews to the database.
-The form includes the user’s name, the restaurant id, the user’s rating, and whatever comments they have.
-Submitting the form updates the server when the user is online.

-I added functionality to defer updates until the user is connected: If the user is not online, the app notifies the user that they are not connected, and saves the users' data to submit automatically when re-connected.
-In this case, the review is deferred and sent to the server when connection is re-established (but the review is still visible locally even before it gets to the server.)

-The code meets higher performance requirements: In addition to adding new features, the performance targets from Stage Two are now even higher in Stage Three.
-Using Lighthouse, I measured my site performance against the new targets.

-Progressive Web App score should be at 90 or better.
-Performance score should be at 90 or better.
-Accessibility score should be at 90 or better.